Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Death Ward** (Guess)
-> If an ally within 2 spaces of Strix is about to be killed, Strix instead loses `$lose_percent%` of her max health and the ally regains `$gain_percent%` of their max health and is immune to all damage for 10 seconds.
-This effect can only trigger once every `$wait_time seconds and adds 5 stacks to Haunted`.
+> If an ally within 2 spaces of Strix is about to be killed, Strix instead loses 50% of her max health and the ally regains 50% of their max health and is immune to all damage for 10 seconds.
+This effect can only trigger once every 30 seconds and adds 5 stacks to Haunted.
 While this ability is on cooldown, Aura of Unclean is increased by 400%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>